Nottingham-CTU/Project-Deployment/README.md

 Administrators have the option of specifying an allowlist of source servers in the module system settings.
 If any servers have been listed here, only those servers can be used as source servers.

+## System Settings

+REDCap administrators are able to configure the following module system settings:

+* **External modules to exclude from deployment**<br>
+  Specify the directory names of any external modules which should be excluded from comparisons by the Project Deployment module.
+Use this for modules which by their nature will have different settings on the source and target projects.
+The Project Deployment module itself is always excluded and doesn't need to be listed here.
+* **Default source REDCap server to import from**<br>
+  Specify the REDCap server to use if one is not specified in the project settings.
+* **Source server allowlist**<br>
+  If any REDCap servers are listed here, only those servers can be used as source servers.
+* **Allow client-side connections to the source REDCap server**<br>
+  This enables the client-side connection mode described above.
+* **Project name matching**<br>
+  Adjust how the module compares project names between source and target projects.
+  * Full &mdash; Checks for an exact match.
+  * Prefix &mdash; Checks that the name of one project starts with the name of the other.<br>
+    e.g. *My Project* and *My Project (test)* will match.
+  * Excluding regular expression match &mdash; Anything matching the regular expression will be removed before an exact match is performed.<br>
+    e.g. With regex `[ ]*\((dev|test)\)$`, *My Project (dev)* and *My Project (test)* will match.
+  * Disabled &mdash; Project name differences are ignored.